javedali99/python-resources-for-earth-sciences/README.md

 <div>

 This repository contains information about machine learning resources and python libraries broadly relevant to Earth Sciences (Hydrology, Meteorology, Geospatial, Climatology etc.).
-Packages are broadly grouped according to their function; however, many have functionality that spans multiple categories.

-If you have any comments or suggestions for additions or improvements for this repository, submit an issue , or make some changes and submit a pull request.
+If you have any comments or suggestions for additions or improvements for this repository, submit an issue or a pull request.
 If you can’t contribute on GitHub, [send me an email](mailto:javedali28@gmail.com).
-If you have an issue with one of the libraries discussed below, please contact the maintainer of that library.

 ---